davevw21/Blackjack2/README.md

 if dealer gets 21 dealer wins
 if both get 21 its a push

-if none of these appy:
+if none of these apply:
 a tied hand is a push
 highest hand not exceding 21 wins